hege0110/academic-kickstart/content/project/crowdsource.md

 tags = []

 # Project summary to display on homepage.
-summary = "Determining who to trust"
+summary = "Determine who to trust"

 # Optional image to display on homepage.
 image_preview = ""